balajisukumaran/event-aura/README.md

 - [MongoDB](https://www.mongodb.com/) - MongoDB was used as the database for the backend
 - [JWT](https://jwt.io/) - JWT was used for authentication purposes

+## Code Integration Instructions

+### Backend

+- Clone the repository using the following command: `git clone https://git.cs.dal.ca/sshaji/csci-5709-grp-3.git`
+- Navigate to the backend folder using the following command: `cd backend/`
+- Run the server using the following command: `java -jar /csci-5709-grp-3/backend/target/backend-0.0.1-SNAPSHOT.jar`

+### Frontend

+- Clone the repository using the following command: `git clone https://git.cs.dal.ca/sshaji/csci-5709-grp-3.git`
+- Navigate to the frontend folder using the following command: `cd frontend/`
+- Install the dependencies using the following command: `npm install`
+- Run the server using the following command: `npm run start`

 ## Sources Used

 ### Signup.jsx